 Did you know hay fever has nothing to do with hay?
 The term came about when farmers working in the hay fields were affected by allergies.
 Learn more about what the phrase means.

 When people talk about hay fever, they're really referring to the symptoms of outdoor grass, tree and weed pollen allergies, generally known as seasonal allergies.

-Seasonal allergies encompass a wide range of grasses, trees and weeds that are present from early spring to fall, when tiny pollen particles are released into the air.
+Seasonal allergies encompass a wide range of grasses, trees and weeds that are present in the warmer months.

 Learn to recognize the types of seasonal allergens that trigger your symptoms.

 - Try not to go out between 10 am and 4 pm, when pollen is at its worst.
 If you do, cover up with a hat, gloves, glasses, paper mask and long-sleeve t-shirt.

 - Track local pollen levels with a mobile tracker like the ZYRTEC® AllergyCast app.
 (Standard data rates for your plan apply.)

 - Shower after being outdoors to remove pollen from your skin and hair.

 - Think about replacing your grass lawn with low pollen ground cover or pollen-free features like rocks, sand and water.

 Earn points towards savings on ZYRTEC® and other rewards by checking out our monthly features.